-It should be noted that T11 athletes must have one (1) guide-runner and may have two guide-runners for 5000m or longer races, whereas a T12 athlete may have one (1) guide-runner or two if it is 5000m or longer.
-If a T11 athlete intents to run with two guide-runners, such request must be submitted to the Technical Delegate(s) in advance and the specifics of which lap the guide-runner exchange will occur must be indicated on the request document.
+It should be noted that T11 athletes must have one (1) guide-runner and may have two guide-runners for 5000m or longer races, whereas a T12 athlete may have one (1) guide-runner or two (2) guide-runners for races of 5000m or longer.
+If a T11 or T12 athlete intends to run with two guide-runners, in races of 5000m or longer, the intention to interchange guide-runners, as well as the specifics of which lap in track events and at which distance in road events the guide-runner exchange will occur, must be notified in advance to the Referee and Technical Delegate in accordance with the regulations of the respective competition.